Photo of Spotify on a smartphone in a car

 Amazon Alexa logoVoice assistants like Alexa are increasingly common ways to control car infotainment systems Amazon

-Set to become an increasingly common feature in the coming years, car makers are starting to offer voice assistants like Alexa and the Google Assistant.
+Set to become an increasingly common feature in the coming years, car makers are starting to offer voice assistants like Alexa and Google Assistant.
 Tapping into your pre-existing accounts for each, these can be used to play music from Spotify (or your streaming music of choice) just like at home.

 BMW and Mini are among the first manufacturers to offer Alexa, letting you control music playback by speaking to the Amazon assistant.